bartificer/programming-by-stealth/docs/pbs17.md

 ## Solution to Instalment 16 Challenge

-At the end of the previous instalment, I set an optional challenge, and promised to provide a possible solution in the next instalment.
+At the end of the previous instalment, I set an optional challenge and promised to provide a possible solution in the next instalment.
 The challenge was to write a function for transforming the inputs in the PBS playground by applying a callback to every value, and to test that function by calling it with callbacks for squaring and cubing the inputs.

 Remember, there are infinitely many correct solutions to any programming problem, so this is just one possible solution: